We care a lot about the math and physics at the heart of 3Di’s hydrodynamic simulations.

 We work closely with Prof. dr. Guus Stelling and use the latest mathematical insights to compute the flow.
 3Di consists of a 1D, 2D and a ground water flow domain.
 These domains are fully coupled, so no separate modules for surface flow or sewerage flow, ensuring strict mass conservation.

 Processes that can be simulated

-- The most relevant processes from the hydrological cycle: Sewerage flow, open water flow, ground water flow, infiltration and interception.
+- The most relevant processes from the hydrological cycle: Sewerage flow, open water flow, ground water flow, infiltration, vegetation and interception.

 - Structures like weirs, culverts and pumps (including control) and breaches

 - Simplified rainfall run off processes 0D inflow conform Dutch NWRW or custom characteristiscs

 - Scenarios can be forced by rainfall, wind forcing, several sources and sinks, leakage and various boundary conditions

 Model components that are configurable as 2D Raster

 The 3Di computational core